tracy-o/learning-day/docs/load-test-results/2022-06-13-tls-termination.md

 ## Loadtests with TLS Termination on the Load Balancer
 - Stack: cedric test Belfrage stack
 - Branch:  `master` `c911c3011d019f7370f55fdc51f09a35a54ddcbc`
-- Using this branch you can access cedric belfrage just with url (no certs)
+- Using this branch you can access cedric belfrage just with a url (no certs)
 - The stack was set to only have 1 instance and not to scale